Having visited many museums, I’ve encountered a wide variety of animal crafts.

-I decided to start doing a series of animals what I’ve seen in museums.
+This inspired me to create a series of artworks based on the animals I’ve seen in these museums.

 In this series, I picked a lot of creatures from a 17th-century tapestry showing at V&A museum, this tapestry was made with Chinese silk imported to Mexico via Manila.